 Know Your Partner's Debt Situation

-It’s time to come clean about debt.
+Before moving in with your partner, it’s time to come clean about debt.
 “A large debt load might be a deal-breaker, and you should find out these details before you invest more time into a potential partner—and especially before you move in with them.
 Certain types of people are prone to overspending and can land in debt easily; they’re the people who tend to have a lot of ‘stuff’ but not a lot of money in the bank.”

 She stresses to make sure you both have equal expectations when entering this monumental stage in your life.
 “From experience, I can say that living with someone who is bad with money is extremely difficult if you’re frugal and responsible.
 Finding someone you are compatible with financially makes a huge difference when it comes to forging a happy relationship.”